 While you're undergoing radiation treatment, the first thing you'll likely notice will be a change in the color of your skin, from pink to red.
-If you're African American or have a dark brown or black skin tone, the redness can be harder to see but you may still have other symptoms, such as soreness or dry skin.
+If you have a dark brown or black skin tone, the redness can be harder to see but you may still have other symptoms, such as soreness or dry skin.

 Some areas of your skin may react more than others: